 - Did you know that a 36D is the same cup as a 34E and the same cup as a 32F?
 I didn’t either!

 - The more your bra is worn, the looser it will feel.
 Tighten the hooks as needed or simply retire that bra!

 - If your straps are digging into your shoulders or back, you probably need a larger cup size.

 Of course, nothing beats a personal fitting—especially when you are looking for nursing bras.
-If you’re lucky enough to be in Seattle, plan to visit Bella Materna‘s beautiful show room for a personal fitting.
-Otherwise, their expert fitters will be happy to help you find your perfect bra in the perfect size with an email or phone conversation.
+Many larger department stores (Nordstrom is one example) employ expert bra fitters and will be happy to help you find your perfect bra in the perfect size.